 Students of Council member colleges have the opportunity to live and learn in Latin America through the Latin American Studies Program based in San Jose, Costa Rica.
 The program introduces students to as wide a range of Latin American experiences as possible through the study of the language, literature, culture, politics, history, economics, ecology, and religion of the region.
 Living with a Costa Rican family, students experience and become a part of the day-to-day lives of typical Latin Americans.
-Students also participate in a service opportunity and travel for three weeks to nearby Latin American countries.
-Students participate in one of four concentrations: Latin American Studies (offered both fall and spring semesters); Advanced Language and Literature (limited to Spanish majors and offered both fall and spring terms); International Business and Management (offered only in the fall semester); and Tropical Sciences (offered only in the spring semester).
+Students also participate in a service opportunity and travel for three weeks to nearby Latin American Studies (offered both fall and spring semesters); Advanced Language and Literature (limited to Spanish majors and offered both fall and spring terms); International Business and Management (offered only in the fall semester); and Tropical Sciences (offered only in the spring semester).
 Students in all concentrations earn 16 semester hours of credit.